Gul-e-Rana (TV series)

-Gul-e-Rana is a Pakistani drama serial based on a novel by Samra Bukhari titled Hasti Ke Ahang.
-The drama premiered on 7 November 2015 on Hum TV.
+Gul-e-Rana is a Pakistani romantic drama television series based on a novel by Samra Bukhari titled Hasti Ke Ahang.
+The series premiered on 7 November 2015 on Hum TV.

-Written by Samra Bukhari, it was directed by Farooq Rind and produced by Momina Duraid along with Humayun Saeed and Shehzad Naseeb.
+The series was directed by Farooq Rind and produced by Momina Duraid under banner MD Productions along with Humayun Saeed and Shehzad Naseeb under banner Six Sigma Plus.
 It stars Sajal Aly and Feroze Khan with a supporting cast of Mehmood Akhtar, Rubina Ashraf, and Jinaan Hussain.

-The series was created by Momina Duraid, Humayun Saeed, and Shehzad Naseed of Six Sigma Plus Productions and aired on Hum TV as part of night programming under Duraid's production company.

-Gul-e-Rana was known as one of the popular series during its run.
+Gul-e-Rana was known as one of the most popular series during its run.
 It received negative reviews and has been criticized for its misogynistic, sexist, and regressive approach.
 Aly's performance in the title role was however praised, which earned her, her first ever award, the Hum Award for Best Actress, and a nomination for Best TV Actress at the 16th Lux Style Awards.

 Synopsis

 The series revolves around a girl who struggles for women's rights after being abused by the people of her society, who have a poor mentality as after marriage, men don’t respect women and treat them badly.
 Gul-e-Rana (Sajal Aly) tries her best to transform Adeel's mentality about women and faces many problems.
 In the end, Adeel has an accident and transforms into a good person.
 It is shown in the drama that Gul-e-Rana leaves Adeel for some time and becomes a teacher.
 But it is hinted in the end that both reconcile after some time.